graphcore/examples/nlp/t5/popxl/README.md

     - graph `_grad_reduce` that reduces across replicas for gradient RTS variables and returns `_grad_reduce_names`.

 We create these graphs:
 * `embeddings` by calling the method `create_embeddings_graph` for the embedding layer of the encoder.
 Note that the optimizer step for embedding layer happens straight after the backward pass on device, so there is no need to store the gradient in a buffer.
+This graph also owns the relative position embedding's weights, which will be passed on to the encoder layers.
 * `decoder_embeddings` by calling the method `create_decoder_embeddings_graph` for the embedding layer of the decoder stack.
 Note that the embedding weights are shared between the encoder and decoder stack, so this graph only contributes to the gradients, but the optimizer step is performed only once per weight update step, by the encoder `embeddings` graph.
-* `first_encoder_layer` by calling the method `create_first_encoder_layer_graph` for the first T5 encoder layer.
-We separate this graph from the remaining layers because of the relative position encoding's weights, which are shared among all the layers.
-So this graph will "own" these weights, and pass them on to the following layers.
-Analogously to the embeddings, only this layer will perform the optimizer step on the relative position encoding's weights, the other layers will just contribute to the gradients.
+Analogously to the encoder `embeddings` this graph owns the relative position embedding's weights of the decoder layers.
+* `t5_block` by calling the method `create_t5_block_graph`.
+This graph represents all the T5 encoder and decoder layers, meaning that it "behaves" as an encoder or a decoder depending on the input tensors given.
+This unified implementation saves always live memory compared to having 2 separate graphs for the encoder and the decoder stack.
 Its buffer contains the forward tensors and gradient tensors.
-* `encoder_block` by calling the method `create_encoder_block_graph` for each T5 encoder layer (minus the first).
-Its buffer contains the forward tensors and gradient tensors.
-Since each T5 encoder layer has identical input and output data type and shape, we stack the buffers for each layer together.
-Hence, the number of entries in the buffers is the same as the number of encoder layers.
+Since each T5 encoder/decoder layer has identical weights data type and shape, we stack the buffers for each layer together.
+Hence, the number of entries in the buffers is the same as the sum of the number of encoder and decoder layers.
 * `encoder_head` by calling `create_encoder_head_graph` for the final layer norm to be applied to the output of the last encoder block.
-* `first_decoder_layer` by calling the method `create_first_decoder_layer_graph` for the first T5 decoder layer.
-This is analogous to the `first_encoder_layer` graph.
-* `decoder_block` by calling the method `create_decoder_block_graph` for each T5 decoder layer (minus the first).
-This is analogous to the `encoder_block` graph.
 * `head` by calling the method `create_task_head_graph` for the task head layer.
 There are some slight differences in the implementation from the above instances.
     * Its gradient graph is combined with the forward graph by using `T5LMHeadLossAndGradTP`.
 The calculation of gradients happens just after the forward graph calculation, in the same phase.
 Hence, the `fwd` graph includes both the graph for forward pass and the calculation of its gradients.
-    * Unlike the original T5, FLAN-T5 does not use of tied embeddings.
+    * Unlike the original T5, Flan-T5 does not use tied embeddings.

 #### Apply transformations on graphs